Lajamanu, Northern Territory: Location and access

 Lajamanu is located around 560 km south-west of Katherine and approximately 890 km from Darwin.
 The nearest community is Daguragu, about 110 km away.
 Lajamanu is difficult to access, mainly due to the distance from major cities and towns.
 Road access is via the Victoria Highway, turning off after 120 km) onto the Buntine Highway for a further 323 km, and then 104 to Lajamanu (a dirt but well-formed road).

 Hooker Creek Airport has a sealed airstrip, and is serviced by chartered flights, the RAAF and the Flying Doctor service.

 Government

-The town is a strongly traditional community, and is governed by the Central Land Council (Region 3, Northwest) as well as the Lajamanu Kurdiji group,a group of senior men and women of the community who promote respect for Aboriginal and non-Aboriginal law and justice within their community.
+The town is a strongly traditional community, and is governed by the Central Land Council (Region 3, Northwest) as well as the Lajamanu Kurdiji group, a group of senior men and women of the community who promote respect for Aboriginal and non-Aboriginal law and justice within their community.
 Kurdiji is a Warlpiri word for "shield", with the connotations of protecting or warding off.

 The Lajamanu Council was the first community government council established in the Northern Territory, in 1980.
 It is a strongly traditional Warlpiri community, and the council follows the lead of the local people's council.
 It is a dry (alcohol-free) community.

 Demographics

-At the 2016 Australian census, there were 606 people in Lajamanu, of whom 89.3 percent are Indigenous, mainly Warlpiri.
-This represents a drop in the population since 2006, when there were 669 people.
+At the 2021 Australian census, there were 655 people in Lajamanu, of whom 92.4 percent are Indigenous, mainly Warlpiri.
+This represents a slight drop in the population since 2006, when there were 669 people.